 12. Parent Relationship Building

 If you would like to increase communication and familiarity with these individuals, you may want to hold parent workshops and attend PTA meetings.
-Workshops are also an effective way to introduce families to new school policies or innovations that you wish to implement.
-By developing a strong relationship with parents, you and your staff will be able to discover more about the students and learn how to best accommodate their unique needs.
+Workshops are also an effective way to introduce families to new school policies or innovations you wish to implement.
+By developing a strong relationship with parents, you and your staff will discover more about the students and learn how to accommodate their unique needs best.

 13. Share Best Practices with Experienced and New School Administrators

-As the old adage goes, two heads are better than one.
-By working with other professionals in the same field, you will be able to hear different perspectives on various topics of interest.
+As the adage goes, two heads are better than one.
+By working with other professionals in the same field, you will hear different perspectives on various topics of interest.
 If it is not already in place, try to organize a monthly meeting with educators and administrators from across the district.